shreegw/Verilog-Projects/README.md

 - World's First Error correcting code which can encode 4 bits of data using 3 parity bits and a decoder which has the ability to detect the bit position where the bit flip has happened.

 ## Work in Progress
-### 6. Communication Protocols in Verilog (In Progress)
+### 6. Hardware Security Module (Lightweight Trusted Platform Module)(In Progress)
-- Various Communication Protocols Implementation using Verilog which includes SPI, I2C, PCIe, Ethernet, UART, etc.
+- A smallscale TPM on an FPGA.

-### 7. Finite State Machine for Trading (In Progress)
+### 7. Cryptography Algorithms(In Progress)
-- Stock Trading project which can buy, sell, hold stocks based on the inputs given by the user, implemented with Finite State Machine design with low latency.
+- Cryptography Algorithms such as AES, RSA, SHA using verilog and implementing them on FPGA.

 ### 8. Linear Regression using FPGAs (In Progress)
 - Implementing Linear regression in FPGA Development